 Fees for the Louisiana Environmental Laboratory Accreditation Program are assessed in accordance with Environmental Regulatory Code Title 33 Part I Subpart 3

 New certificates will be mailed in June and go into effect in July.
 The certificate is effective for a term of one year, from July 1 - June 30.

 Please contact us directly with your Agency Interest (AI) number, Invoice number, and correct address at the contact information below

-For any other questions please contact your DEQ Financial Services representative
+For any other questions concerning financial requests, please contact your DEQ Financial Services representative